Ericsson/codechecker/docs/usage.md

 The URL is in `PRODUCT_URL` format:
 `[http[s]://]host:port/ProductEndpoint`
-Please note that if you start the server is secure mode (with SSL) you will need to use the `https` protocol prefix.
+Please note that if you start the server in secure mode (with SSL) you will need to use the `https` protocol prefix.
 The default protocol is `http`.
-See  [user guide](/docs/user_guide.md#product_url-format ) for detailed description of the `PRODUCT_URL` format.
+See [user guide](/docs/user_guide.md#product_url-format) for detailed description of the `PRODUCT_URL` format.

 3. View the results in your web browser http://localhost:8555/Default

-## Step4: Fine tune Analysis configuration
+## Step 4: Fine tune Analysis configuration
 ### Ignore modules from your analysis

 You can ignore analysis results for certain files for example 3rd party modules.